 For those opting for the Online Exam:

 No, you need to schedule your test appointments separately, one at a time.
-Once you finish one online exam, you can then schedule another, subject to appointment availability.
+Once you finish one online exam, you can then schedule another, subject to test scheduling availability.

 GED Administrator in Montana